-Under direction of the Digital Millennium Copyright Act (DMCA), the designated agent of the College to receive notice of alleged copyright infringement is the Head of Library Services, whose office is located in Meadows Library, P.O.
+Under direction of the Digital Millennium Copyright Act (DMCA), the designated agent of the College to receive notice of alleged copyright infringement is the Head Librarian's office located in Meadows Library, P.O.
 Box 227, Gadsden, AL 35902-0227.